aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-worksheets/binding-worksheet-to-a-customized-collection-object-using-gridweb/_index.md

 {{< /highlight >}}
 ### **Step 5: Running the Application**
 Run the application by either pressing **Ctrl+F5** or clicking the **Start** button in VS.NET.
-The web form is opened in a new browser window.
+The web form opens in a new browser window.

 **Worksheet bound with a custom collection**

 ![todo:image_alt_text](binding-worksheet-to-a-customized-collection-object-using-gridweb_1.png)

-Right-click the GridWeb control to add or delete a record.
-For example, add a new record to the worksheet by selecting **Add Row** option.
+Right‑click the GridWeb control to add or delete a record.
+For example, add a new record to the worksheet by selecting the **Add Row** option.

 **Selecting Add Row option from the menu**

 ![todo:image_alt_text](binding-worksheet-to-a-customized-collection-object-using-gridweb_2.png)

-When a new row is added to the worksheet, cells contain default data including the current system date.
+When a new row is added to the worksheet, cells contain default data, including the current system date.

 **New row added to worksheet with default data**

 ![todo:image_alt_text](binding-worksheet-to-a-customized-collection-object-using-gridweb_3.png)

 After making changes to the data, click **Save** or **Submit** to save your changes.

 **Saving changes by clicking Save button**

 ![todo:image_alt_text](binding-worksheet-to-a-customized-collection-object-using-gridweb_4.png)
 ## **Conclusion**
 {{% alert color="primary" %}}

-This article showed how to bind a worksheet to a custom collection created.
+This article showed how to bind a worksheet to a custom collection.
 Using Aspose.Cells.GridWeb, developers can bind worksheets to either a database or custom collections via the Worksheets Designer in a GUI mode or through coding.
 This provides a wide range of options to developers for creating applications.

 {{% /alert %}}